-The degree is awarded after successful completion of both didactic coursework and research.
+The degree is awarded after successful completion of both didactic coursework and research (thesis defense).

 The specific prerequisites for acceptance in the MS program include, in addition to the AUBMC general conditions for admission in an MS program, the following:

-A cumulative average in dental school of at least 80 percent or its equivalent (GPA: 3.2) is required if ascertained by a school using a different grading system.
-The candidate may be accepted on probation if the grades are between 75 and 80.
+- A cumulative average in dental school of at least 3.3 or its equivalent is required if ascertained by a school using a different grading system.
+The candidate may be accepted on probation if the grades are between B and B+.

-Passing the entrance examination that includes practical (wire bending), written exam, and an oral exam is a must.
+- The candidate must pass the entrance examination that includes practical (wire bending), written exam, and oral exams.
 This balanced and comprehensive examination helps evaluate the candidate’s critical and scientific approach to dentistry in general and orthodontics in particular.

-Evidence of proficiency in English is required (refer to the requirements listed in the Graduate Studies section of the AUB graduate catalogue) by passing the English Language Proficiency Requirement or its equivalent as required by AUB.
+- Evidence of proficiency in English is required by passing the English Language Proficiency Requirement or its equivalent as required by AUB. (refer to the requirements listed in the Graduate Studies section of the AUB graduate catalogue).

 Courses and Credits